Search Results

 are typically constructed of steel, stone, and wood in the shape of watchful soldiers.
 More fanciful designs exist, reflecting the tastes of their creators.
 Given their resilience, it’s common for

-guardian and its amulet are on the same plane of existence, the amulet’s wearer can telepathically call the guardian to travel to it, and the guardian knows the distance and direction to the amulet
+to an amulet.
+While the guardian and its amulet are on the same plane of existence, the amulet’s wearer can telepathically call the guardian to travel to it, and the guardian knows the distance and

 Compendium